Before the Program Starts

 How This Works (30-Second Version)

 Obsidian has a plugin system.
-One plugin, Claude Code MCP, adds terminal panels directly inside the Obsidian window.
+One plugin, Terminal (by polyipseity), adds terminal panels directly inside the Obsidian window.
 You type claude in one of those panels, and Claude Code starts up with full access to your vault.
 That's the whole concept.

 Enable Community Plugins in Obsidian